Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Measuring Multilingual Instruction-Following

-\paragraph{Model} Throughout our experiments, we use the PaLM-2 models family \citep{anil2023palm} of Transformer \citep{NIPS2017_3f5ee243} based multilingual pretrained LLMs.
-We use PaLM 2-S as our pretrained model for all the instruction tuning experiments, and an instruction-tuned PaLM 2-L as the judge for the side-by-side evaluation.
-We manually examine the judges decisions and observe it preforms well across languages.
+\paragraph{Model} We use the PaLM~2 model family of Transformer-based \citep{NIPS2017_3f5ee243} LLMs that were pre-trained on hundreds of languages \citep{anil2023palm}.
+We use PaLM~2-S as our pre-trained model for all the instruction tuning experiments, and an instruction-tuned PaLM~2-L as the judge for the side-by-side evaluation.
+The training and inference hyperparameters we use are described in Appendix~\ref{sec:hyperparams}.

-\paragraph{Training and Inference Details} We tune every model for 2,000 steps, using a fixed learning rate of 1e-5, a batch size of 128, and a dropout rate of 0.05.
-We limit inputs to 1,024 tokens and targets to 512 tokens.
-We sample a development set of 250 examples from every train set and select the checkpoint based on the development RougeL \cite{lin-2004-rouge} score.
-During inference, we generate responses of up to 512 tokens using nucleus sampling \citep{Holtzman2020The} with $p=0.9$ and temperature of 0.7.
-For the judge, we use greedy decoding to generate the ID of the better response (1 or 2).
+\paragraph{Human Validation} Our evaluation protocol relies on the quality of our monolingually tuned models.
+To validate their usage as high bar baselines in their respective languages, we conduct a human annotation study in 4 languages: English, Spanish, Russian and Hebrew.
+Namely, we sample 50 random instructions per language, and ask 2 native speakers to assign a score of excellent, pass, or fail \citep{zhou2023lima} to the responses generated by the model that was monolingually tuned using that language.
+Results in Figure~\ref{fig:abs_scores} show that our tuned models indeed demonstrate strong instruction-following abilities.
+Notably, the scores across languages are similar or better than the reported numbers by \citet{zhou2023lima} in English.\footnote{The differences can be attributed both to the pre-trained model and to the size of the instruction tuning dataset.}